 - Los Angeles Times — Biggest paper on the West Coast, owned by the Tribune Company (named for the aforementioned Chicago Tribune).
 Like the Chicago Tribune, was once something of a nationally-renowned (albeit not necessarily nationally read) paper, but has taken a bad turn over the last decade or two due to the decline of the industry and bad management.
 Previously owned by Times Mirror before Tribune bought it in 2000.

-- The National Enquirer — The king of the trashy supermarket tabloids; Brits, think of The Daily Sport without (much) porn.
+- The National Enquirer — The king of the trashy supermarket tabloids.
+Brits, think of The Sunday Sport without (much of) the porn.
 Its owner from 1954 to 1988 allegedly had Mob ties, and thus refrained from discussing anything pertaining to their activities.
 Unlike most newspapers, it will pay sources for tips, a practice that is frowned upon by journalists.
-Generally read for entertainment value, as little of what is inside can genuinely be classified as news, although they do occasionally break some major stories (the most recent being John Edwards' affair); one of these exposes—which proved to be false—also managed to get themselves enshrined in the legal history of the United States.
+Generally read for entertainment value, as little of what is inside can genuinely be classified as news; the main reason why it took so long for the mainstream media to catch onto the news of John Edwards' affair was because it was the Enquirer that broke the story, causing many to dismiss it out of hand (New York magazine was the only one that followed it up at the time).
+One of their exposes — which proved to be false — also managed to get themselves enshrined in the legal history of the United States.
 Bizarrely, its publisher's Boca Raton offices were one of the targets of a anthrax attack in 2001, which killed a photo editor.

-- The Weekly World News — An over-the-top parody of supermarket tabloids, known for running stories about aliens, Bigfoot, demons, and other monsters.
+- The Weekly World News — An over-the-top parody of supermarket tabloids, known for running stories about aliens, Bigfoot, demons, and other monsters; one recurring character, "Batboy", became a cult favorite.
 Sadly now defunct, although it has been reborn as a section in Sun (a similar paper, only more toned-down and a Stealth Parody — not to be confused with the British paper).

 - The Onion — One of the most famous satirical newspapers in existence.
 It also has a non-satirical, but often snarky, entertainment section called The AV Club which maintains a separate existence despite still being housed in the same paper.